byuccl/f4pga-classroom/Setup_And_Tutorials/Step3_Testing_Your_Own_Designs.md

 cd /auto/fsa/nelson/220-nelsobe/Labs/Lab5/build/basys3 && symbiflow_write_bitstream -d artix7 -f top.fasm -p xc7a35tcpg236-1 -b top.bit
 Writing bitstream ...
 ```
 If it doesn't end this way then there was an error and you need to look through the output for it.
-Otherwise, there should be a .bit file in `build/basys3` which is the result of the run.You can download this to the board using the download mechanism you used in class.
+Otherwise, there should be a .bit file in `build/basys3` which is the result of the run.
+You can download this to the board using the download mechanism you used in class.
 For example, if you are using Vivado to download you can just start it up, open the hardware manager, and then download the .bit file after navigating to it.
 NOTE: you will not have a Vivado project or anything else from 220 when you do this - you are simply using Vivado as the board programming tool.

 On the other hand, if the tool did not run successfully we are very interested in learning why.
 If you get errors and a new .bit file is not created please get with one of the Symbiflow TA's to review the outcome.
 It may be simply that you didn't create your Makefile correct or some other setup problem of yours.
 We would like have the TA's help you figure this out so we don't report problems that really aren't the fault of Symbiflow.
 If the TA can help you fix things so you get a working .bit file, great.
 If not, that is OK.